1936 United States presidential election in Maryland

 The 1936 United States presidential election in Maryland took place on November 3, 1936, as part of the 1936 United States presidential election.
 State voters chose eight representatives, or electors, to the Electoral College, who voted for president and vice president.

 Maryland was won by incumbent President Franklin D. Roosevelt (D–New York), running with Vice President John Nance Garner, with 62.35% of the popular vote, against Governor Alf Landon (R–Kansas), running with Frank Knox, with 37.04% of the popular vote.

-Maryland weighed in for this election as Roosevelt’s strongest performance in any of the border states.
+Maryland weighed in for this election as Roosevelt's strongest performance in any of the border states.
+In this election, Maryland voted 1.06% to the left of the nation at-large.